History of Slovakia: Modern era

-Early Modern Period
+Early modern period

 Habsburg and Ottoman administration

-The Ottoman Empire conquered the central part of the Kingdom of Hungary, and set up several Ottoman provinces there (see Budin Eyalet, Eğri Eyalet, Uyvar Eyalet).
+The Ottoman Empire conquered the central part of the Kingdom of Hungary, and proceeded to establish several Ottoman provinces across the kingdom (see Budin Eyalet, Eğri Eyalet, Uyvar Eyalet, Kanije eyalet, Temeşvar eyalet, Varat eyalet).

 Transylvania became an Ottoman protectorate vassal and a base which gave birth to all the anti-Habsburg revolts led by the nobility of the Kingdom of Hungary during the period 1604 to 1711.

-The remaining part of the former Kingdom of Hungary, which included much of present-day territory of Slovakia (except for the southern central regions), northwestern present-day Hungary, northern Croatia and present-day Burgenland, resisted Ottoman conquest and subsequently became a province of the Habsburg monarchy.
+The remaining part of the former Kingdom of Hungary, which included much of present-day territory of Slovakia (except for the southern central regions), northwestern present-day Hungary, and present-day Burgenland in Austria, resisted Ottoman conquest and subsequently became a province of the Habsburg monarchy.
 It remained to be known as the Kingdom of Hungary, but it is referred to by some modern historians as the "Royal Hungary".
+Most of the territory of present-day Slovakia was briefly incorporated into an Ottoman vassal state.

 Ferdinand I, prince of Austria was elected king of Habsburg Kingdom of Hungary.
 After the conquest of Buda in 1541 by the Ottomans, Pressburg (the modern-day capital of Slovakia, Bratislava) became, for the period between 1536 and 1784/1848 the capital and the coronation city of the Habsburg Kingdom of Hungary.

 From 1526 to 1830, nineteen Habsburg sovereigns went through coronation ceremonies as Kings and Queens of the Kingdom of Hungary in St. Martin's Cathedral.

 After the Ottoman invasion, the territories that had been administered by the Kingdom of Hungary became, for almost two centuries, the principal battleground of the Turkish wars.
 The region suffered due to the wars against the Ottoman expansion.
 A lot of loss of life and property occurred during the wars and the region also practically lost all of its natural riches, especially gold and silver, which went to pay for the costly and difficult combats of an endemic war.
 In addition, the double taxation of some areas was a common practice, which further worsened the living standards of the declining population of local settlements.

 During Ottoman administration, parts of the territory of present-day Slovakia were included into Ottoman provinces known as the Budin Eyalet, Eğri Eyalet and Uyvar Eyalet.
 Uyvar Eyalet had its administrative center in the territory of present-day Slovakia, in the town of Uyvar (Slovak: Nové Zámky).
-In the second half of the 17th century, Ottoman authority was expanded to eastern part of the Habsburg Kingdom of Hungary, where a vassal Ottoman principality led by prince Imre Thököly was established.
+In the second half of the 17th century, Ottoman authority was expanded to Upper Hungary (now mostly present-day Slovakia), where an Ottoman vassal state led by prince Imre Thököly was established between 1682 and 1685.

 After the ousting of the Ottomans from Budin (which later became Budapest) in 1686, it became the capital of the Habsburg Kingdom of Hungary.
 Despite living under Hungarian, Habsburg and Ottoman administration for several centuries, the Slovak people succeeded in keeping their language and their culture.